adambullmer/vue-cli-plugin-browser-extension/README.md

   Currently, the only supported keys are `version` and `description`.

-- **environmentsToZip**
+- **modesToZip**
   - Type: `Array<string>`
   - Default: `['production']`

-  Array containing names of environments in which zipping up will trigger after build.
+  Array containing names of mode in which zipping up will trigger after build.

 - **api**
   - Type: `'chrome'|'browser'`